maelfosso/g2i-nodejs/README.md

 - **`GET /acronym?from=50&limit=10&search=:search`**
   - ▶ returns a list of acronyms, paginated using query parameters
-  - ▶ response headers indicate if there are more results
+  - ▶ response headers indicate if there are more results.
+The `X-REMAINING` field in the response headers indicate if there are more results.
   - ▶ returns all acronyms that fuzzy match against `:search`
 - **`GET /acronym/:acronym`**
   - ▶ returns the acronym and definition matching `:acronym`